Skip to Content

 What to wear in Ireland in the fall

 In our opinion, September and October are two of the best times to plan a trip to Ireland.
 However, there are upsides to visiting in late fall, too.
-For example, If you happen to plan your trip for mid-November or later, you can catch the Christmas markets in Dublin, Galway, Cork, Belfast, and more.
+For example, if you happen to plan your trip for mid-November or later, you can catch the Christmas markets in Dublin, Galway, Cork, Belfast, and more.

 Remember that no matter the season, you’ll always need a rain jacket while in Ireland.
 During the fall specifically, we recommend choosing a soft-shell hooded rain jacket.
 Regarding footwear, if you only have room for one pair of shoes, opt for a nice pair of waterproof boots.